danpaul/postulation/README.md

 ## Notes

+* Routes should handle all validation and sanitization that does not require a model/DB call
+* Controllers should handle any validation that requires a call to a model/DB
-Controllers should return user friendly/safe response object and handle any errors that occur in the models or controllers.
-Controllers should handle all validation and sanitization.
+* Controllers should return user friendly/safe response objects to the route and handle any errors internally
+* Models should get clean and sanitized data

-Models should return raw errors to controllers.
+* Models should return raw errors to controllers

-## Todo
+## UI/UX Todo

-* landing page should have most recent/most popular posts
+* Restyle path detail view
-* landing page should have add path
+* Restyle create path

-* have all basic user flows/error handling working
-* make first pass and UI styling
+* Add pagination to recent paths
+* Add header to auth pages
 * Add error handling to UI
+* Lockup non-logged in features

+## App Todo

+* add history drawer on right side
+* add pagination to new/trending paths
 * Add dynamic config for API url to front end
 * ensure knex is escaping character and raw queries are safe
 * Validate that new paths have atleast two nodes
+* Mobile styling
+* Add create_at timestamp to node and links

+## Features

+* Add history of paths visited in panel on right side
-* add main view w/ new/trending paths
+* Show trending paths
+* Add up arrow as you traverse down paths

 ## Bugs

 * Vote history for non-logged in user: http://take.ms/Px7Kkc

-## Features

-* Add history of paths visited in panel on left side
-* Show trending paths